Summiting Cradle Mountain was at the top of my Tasmania bucket list.

 Driving into the park

-There is the option to drive your car into the national park.
-But you can only do so outside of the shuttle operating hours.
-This means you need to arrive before 8 am.
+There is the option to drive your car into Cradle Mountain National Park.
+But this is only allowed outside of the shuttle operating hours, meaning you need to arrive before 8 am.

 Bear in mind that when you return, you’ll need to follow one of the shuttle buses back to the Visitors Centre.